poshAJ/PoshToolbox/docs/ConvertTo-Base64String.md

 ## DESCRIPTION

-The `ConvertTo-Base64String` cmdlet returns a Base-64 string that represents an object.
-You can then use the `ConvertFrom-Base64String` cmdlet to recreate objects from the Base-64 strings.
+The `ConvertTo-Base64String` function returns a Base-64 string that represents an object.
+You can then use the `ConvertFrom-Base64String` function to recreate objects from the Base-64 strings.

 ## EXAMPLES